GOGANDA SUPPORT SERVICES

 It is essential to determine whether the adult has an existing Personal Directive or Enduring Power of Attorney.
 If the adult has these documents guardianship and or trusteeship may not be necessary.
 However, in some circumstances, the Court may be petitioned to discharge agents or attorneys acting under the Personal Directives Act and the Power of Attorney Act, if these agents or attorneys are deceased, acting contrary to the adult’s best interests, or are unwilling or unable to continue serving as agents and or attorneys.

-Without a hearing (desk application) Takes about 4 to 6 months for a guardianship and trusteeship order to be granted.
+Without a hearing (desk application) takes up to 6 months for a guardianship and trusteeship order to be granted.

 the judge makes a decision based on the paperwork you submit.